Table of Contents

 Overall, a network assessment can provide valuable insights into the performance, security, and compliance of your network infrastructure, allowing you to optimize network resources, improve performance, and mitigate security risks.

 Network assessment is like a check-up for your network.
 Just like how you go to the doctor to make sure everything's running smoothly, network assessment techniques help ensure that your network is healthy, secure, and performing at its best.
-Let's dive into some of the techniques used for network assessment!
+Let's dive into some of the network assessment tools and techniques!

 Network monitoring is a crucial aspect of network assessment that involves the continuous surveillance of network traffic, system performance, and overall network health.
 The purpose of network monitoring is to identify potential problems and anomalies in the network's behavior, as well as to gather data for analysis and performance optimization.